Patient- and caregiver-reported priorities to inform clinical care, research, and therapeutic development

 Multisystem Disease Burden

-Participants identified 17 primary health challenges associated with CP and its treatment, spanning hypothalamic dysfunction, neurological impairments, and visual deficits.
+- Among the challenges faced by survivors, participants identified 17 primary health challenges associated with CP and its treatment as the most impactful, spanning hypothalamic dysfunction, neurological impairments, and visual deficits.

-Hypothalamic dysfunction included challenges such as obesity, hyperphagia, sleep dysregulation, thermoregulation, and cognitive and behavioral changes.
+- Hypothalamic dysfunction included challenges such as obesity, hyperphagia, sleep dysregulation, impaired thermoregulation, and cognitive and behavioral changes.
 These findings reinforce the complex, multisystem nature of CP survivorship.

-While many symptoms were commonly reported, a subset of 17 challenges emerged as consistently high priority based on their impact on daily life and functional outcomes rather than frequency alone.
+- While many symptoms were commonly reported, a subset of 17 challenges emerged as consistently high priority based on their impact, mainly on daily life rather than frequency alone.

 High Concordance Between Survivors and Caregivers

-There was strong overall agreement between adult survivors and caregivers regarding priority health challenges.
+There was strong overall agreement between adult survivors and caregivers regarding impact and priority health challenges.

 Key distinctions included: